CORD Mediation • Online • Confidential

 Sample Mediation Clause

-“Any dispute, controversy, or claim arising out of or relating to this contract, or the breach, termination, or invalidity thereof, shall first be referred to mediation administered by the Centre for Online Resolution of Disputes (CORD) in accordance with its Rules of Mediation in force at the time of reference.
+“Any dispute, controversy, or claim arising out of or relating to this contract shall first be referred to mediation administered by the Centre for Online Resolution of Disputes (CORD) in accordance with its Rules of Mediation.
 The mediation shall be conducted online, and the settlement agreement, if reached, shall be final and binding on the parties.”

 Ready to begin mediation?